 CHCAGE005 Provide support to people living with dementia

-All students must complete a minimum of 80 hours of work experience in a regulated aged care, disability or home and community organisation to be deemed competent for this qualification.
-ANTS will organise this work placement for you or for other options and a list of available locations please contact us directly.
+All students must complete a minimum of 80 hours of work placement in an accredited acute care facility and in either an aged care, disability or home and community organisationto be deemed competent for this qualification.

 How long will it take?

 Students can take anywhere from 22 weeks to 18 months to complete the course.
 Duration is dependent on individual experience, commitment and skills.